Nikhils-G/ai-experiments-lab/README.md

 By combining the strengths of multiple weak learners, the model achieves greater accuracy, generalization, and reliability — reflecting how AI systems use collective intelligence for stronger decision-making.

 ---
+## **Practical-10 : Decision Tree Classification (Iris Dataset)**

+### **Objective**

+* Demonstrate how a Decision Tree learns simple **if–else rules** to classify data.
+* Show how AI makes decisions by splitting data based on the most informative features.

+### **Core Objective:**

+* A Decision Tree splits data using features like **petal length** or **petal width** to create clear decision boundaries.
+* Each split aims to **maximize purity** using metrics like **Gini impurity** or **entropy**.
+* The model learns a sequence of human-interpretable rules (like a flowchart).
+* Decision Trees are easy to interpret but may **overfit** if not pruned.

+### **Conclusion:**

+Decision Tree Classification shows the **core ML objective** of learning decision rules from data.
+It mimics human decision-making by creating simple, interpretable logic based on feature conditions.

+While a single tree is intuitive and powerful for small datasets, it can easily memorize the training data — which is why ensemble methods like Random Forests often perform better.
+Still, Decision Trees remain a foundation of supervised learning because of their clarity and interpretability.

+---